-Testing and analysis has become so streamlined that the generated report will advise a practitioner to consider an alternative, proceed with caution, alter a dose, or continue therapy unchanged.
+Testing and analysis have become so streamlined that the generated report will advise a practitioner to consider an alternative, proceed with caution, alter a dose, or continue therapy unchanged.

 This means that Pgx testing can truly personalize post-acute care pharmacy for every individual.
 With the results, providers can maximize benefits and minimize negative outcomes.

 The already reasonable cost of pharmacogenomics testing can be offset by preventing an unnecessary hospitalization one time in a person’s life.

 This is relevant for residents of Skilled Nursing Facilities as adverse effects of medications are more pronounced in the elderly population.
 Those that require assisted living are usually taking multiple medications for various disease states.

 Therefore, using the information from Pgx can personalize their medicine and decrease the number of medications they take, the number of side effects they experience, and any doubt that they may have regarding the efficacy of a certain medication.